 Enter your email to receive your invitation to our closed Facebook group for this series of free workshops.

 If you want to connect and start working on what lights you up.
-Click the button above to book a call with me.
-We will chat about your summer project and an easy way to make progress starting NOW!
-This is a laser focused coaching call so come to the call prepared to examine your project idea, identify some roadblocks, and make a plan to take action.
-Your creative project may be anything from organizing your art supplies, to moving your studio space, or developing your book proposal.
+Click the button below to book a free call with me.
+We will chat about your artistic goals and an easy way to make progress starting NOW!
+This is a laser-focused coaching call so come to the prepared to examine your goals, identify some roadblocks, and make a plan to take action.
 I look forward to cheering you on!